balusulapalemsaikoushik/ramrs-api/README.md

 ### How are clues updated?

-After an initial draft database has been [generated](https://github.com/balusulapalemsaikoushik/clue-classifier), a select team of moderators delete unwanted clues and edit incomplete ones from their dashboard.
+After an initial draft database has been [generated](https://github.com/balusulapalemsaikoushik/clue-classifier), a select team of moderators verify existing clues, delete unwanted ones, and fix improper data from their dashboard.
 A script to update clues based on new question sets is currently in the works.

 ## Credits